Irreversibility and randomness: Irreversibility in the Kac ring model

 for all $t$ and $(x,y)$ for which this limit exists; by Theorem \ref{HS}, this is the case for all $\mathbb{P}$-random $(x,y)$ at all $t$.
 As before, if this assumption holds for $(x,y)$, then $f(t,x,y)$ satisfies the toy Boltzmann equation \er{BEKR2}.
 The precise formulation of the \SZA\ for white balls, then, is

 which is equivalent to

-This again has the form of a law of large numbers, which, using the same line of proof as \er{KRmain}, can be shown to hold for all $\mathbb{P}$-random $(x,y) \in A_{\Z}$.\footnote{Since the proportion of markers $s_N$ is also a random variable, a more proper formulation of the \SZA\ should have $\lim_{N \to \infty} s_N(x,y) \cdot \lim_{N \to \infty} f_N(t,x,y)$ instead of $\beta \cdot \lim_{N \to \infty} f_N(t,x,y)$.
-Even in this form, it still holds for all $\mathbb{P}$-random $(x,y) \in A_{\Z}$, but is a bit more tedious to prove.} This shows how also in this model the \SZA\ of Boltzmann (1872) is a consequence of the deeper assumption of microscopic randomness relative to an i.i.d.\ probability distribution on microstates. \item The necessity of i.i.d.\ initial conditions under the assumption of exchangeability follows from the general reasoning at the end of \S 2, since the Kac chain model can be formulated in terms of random variables taking values in $\{0,1\}$. \end{enumerate} Finally, we analyze the strength of our randomness assumption.
-The previous arguments show that $\mathbb{P}$-randomness for suitable $\mathbb{P}$ is sufficient for Boltzmann-type equations; but so are $\mathbb{P}$-almost sure arguments.
-These are valid under weaker assumptions, because the set of all $\mathbb{P}$-random points in a computable probability space $(X, \mathbb{P})$ is just one example of a probability-one subset.\footnote{For example, take the uniform probability $f$ on $2^\N$, with induced Bernoulli probability measure $f^\N$ on $X=2^\N$.
-Then the set $\CR_f$ of all $f^\N$-random sequences has $f^\N(\CR_f)=1$ and its elements $s$ have the ``right'' macroscopic behaviour \er{slln}.
-But so does a sequence like $010101\cdots$, and one can easily construct a countable number of such computable sequences with the ``right'' macroscopic behaviour.
-These are of course far from $f^\N$-random.} We now clarify this issue at least in the Kac chain model; but our conclusion seems more wide-ranging.
+This again has the form of a law of large numbers, which, using the same line of proof as \er{KRmain}, can be shown to hold for all $\mathbb{P}$-random $(x,y) \in A_{\Z}$.
+This shows how also in this model the \SZA\ of Boltzmann (1872) is a consequence of the deeper assumption of microscopic randomness relative to an i.i.d.\ probability distribution on microstates. \item The necessity of i.i.d.\ initial conditions under the assumption of exchangeability follows from the general reasoning at the end of \S 2, since the Kac chain model can be formulated in terms of random variables taking values in $\{0,1\}$.

+Note, however, that exchangeability is not a natural assumption for the Kac chain model, since it is immediately broken.
+The fundamental reason for this is that particles are labelled by their position on the lattice, rather than by arbitrary labels. \end{enumerate}